abo-abo/auto-yasnippet/README.md

   like yasnippet fields and mirrors to be.
 ## Functions
 ### aya-create
-    * removes "~" from current line or region(if mark is active), yielding valid code
+Removes "~" from current line or region (if mark is active) yielding valid code.
-    * the created snippet is recorded into `aya-current'
+The created snippet is recorded into `aya-current'.
 ### aya-expand
-    * expands whatever is currently in `aya-current'
+Expands whatever is currently in `aya-current'
+### aya-open-line
+Generic expansion function.
+It will either expand or move to the next field depending on the context.

 # Setup
 1. Download yasnippet from https://github.com/capitaomorte/yasnippet and set it up.
 2. Put `auto-yasnippet.el' into your elisp folder.